 Chicago Sun Times

-"Body of War," written and directed by TV personality Phil Donahue and Ellen Spiro, uses the structure of a roll-call ballot to hold each lawmaker accountable for his or her vote on what the filmmakers present as a dark day for American democracy.
+"Body of War," written and directed by Ellen Spiro and Phil Donahue, uses the structure of a roll-call ballot to hold each lawmaker accountable for his or her vote on what the filmmakers present as a dark day for American democracy.
 It juxtaposes the difficult post-service life of Young, a T-4 quadriplegic and Purple Heart honoree, with excerpts from speeches by President Bush and by elected officials on the floor of the Senate in October, 2002.
 They are equally painful to watch.
 The history of the United States and its place in the world since the attacks of Sept.
 11, 2001, is only now starting to be written and understood -- in large part through documentaries like "Body of War".

 National Board of Review

 “This is a film about guts, over there and back here.
 It is BORN ON THE FOURTH OF JULY and COMING HOME for a new generation.” - Sean Penn

 "Ellen Spiro's surprisingly sprightly documentary, Troop 1500 concerns a Texas Girl Scout troop whose mandate is "to strengthen the bond between girls and their incarcerated mothers in order to break the cycle of crime."
 While empathetic to their subjects' plight (pic follows five women and seven girls), and in tune with the social experiment the troop represents (the girls are regularly brought to prison in structured encounters), filmmakers remain aware of the ironies of juxtaposing jail time and brownie points.
 Pic's calm evenhandedness incorporates video-within-video experimentation and deliciously campy interpolated snippets of vintage Girl Scout newsreels."